 Nevertheless, the following concerns were raised during the Ljubljana Meeting regarding its hardware implementation complexity:

 The resulting sub-partitions of the division of a block could have less than 16 samples, which is the number of samples of the smallest partition for luma in VTM-2.0 [3].
-For example, a 4×4 block could be divided into 4 (4×1) lines, which could generate a throughput issue, given that it could produce a worst-case scenario than a bitstream where all the blocks are 4×4.
+For example, a 4×4 block could be divided into 4 (4×1) lines, which could generate a throughput issue, given that it could produce a worst-case scenario bitstream where all the blocks are 1×4 (or 4×1) instead of 4×4 (the current case of VTM).

 If the number of resulting lines was large (for example, 64), there could be a problem for the encoder in terms of number of operations and memory accesses to check the necessary RD tests.